andresgutgon/community-maps-builde/README.md

 ### MAP_TYPE model
 - `type` - `mobility`, `housing`, `energy`
-- `form_schema` - (look for a way to relate static form schema and show in this endpoint
+- `form_schema` - look for a way to relate static form schema and show in this endpoint
-- `crowdfounding`
+  - NOTE: The shape of the form is related with the type of crowdfounding.
+- `crowdfounding_types` - Is this a 1 -- n relation between `map_type` and `crowdfounding_type`?
   - `none` - by default is interest in users
   - `ammount_of_money` - (ABSOLUTE) User compromise a fixed amount of money
   - `loan` - (ABSOLUTE) User compromises a contribution and he receives a yearly interest + some benefits on the service (optional) + return of the contribution after loan period is over.